aolney/ct-modular-book/docs/11-com-mod-generators.md

 When $n$ is odd, the side band partials below $C_f$ have reversed phase.
 Additionally, partials that cross zero will reflect with a reversal of phase.
 The above is also true when the modulator and carrier are non-sine waves, in which case each pairing of partials between them creates a new sideband pair.
-To avoid confusion around the word "pair", the following discussion of sidebands will be restricted to sine waves.
+To avoid confusion around the word "pair," the following discussion of sidebands will be restricted to sine waves.

 The FM modulation index is  defined as the peak change in output frequency divided by the highest frequency component of the modulator, $\Delta F/M_f$.
 Changing the modulation index has a dramatic effect on the timbre for several reasons.